The Rotorua Daily Post is bringing back some of the best premium stories of 2020.

 The Rotorua Airport, which is owned by the Rotorua Lakes Council, is planning to develop some of its disused land and has applied for $22 million from the Government's "shovel ready" fund to help finance it.

 The airport says it is not selling the land or doing anything it isn't entitled to do but former Māori landowners aren't so sure.

-Rotorua woman Renee Kiriona has rallied descendants of the land who had their first "zui" last weekend and they plan to meet online again today to discuss action.
+Rotorua woman Renee Kiriona has rallied descendants of the land who had their first "zui" last weekend and they plan to meet online again today

 • Rotorua Airport takes legal action against Airways over proposed services withdrawal